Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Acknowledgments

 \section{Acknowledgments}

-We thank an unknown referee for his/her useful comments and suggestions.
-OC were supported by NASA Living with a Star grant number NNX16AC11G.
+We thank an unknown referee for their useful comments and suggestions.
+O. Cohen was supported by NASA Living with a Star grant number NNX16AC11G.
 J. Tu and P. Song were supported by NSF grants AGS-1702134 and AGS-1559717.

 \end{article}